dynamicdevsgmod/DynUI/README.md

 Self explanatory.
 Useful if you have a dark button color.
 ### String SetDText(text)
 Sets the title of the button. **Make sure you add the "D", I have that there so that I don't mess with the default label behavior.**

+## DynSwitch
+### Details
+A toggleable switch.

+### Methods
+#### Boolean DoToggle(boolean)
+Determines whether or not to start the switch toggled.
+Not required.
+If no arguments are passed (or the argument is falsy) it will simply return whether or not the switch is toggled, like a "Get" function.